flyio0/gitskills/readme.txt

-Creating a new branch dev
-Creating a new branch is quick and simple
+Creating a new branch dev is quick and simple